ChenJanie/DigitalCoach/README.md

 Implemented with scripts in the folder `Task/`, enabling the flow control in the coaching process.
 ### Data Recorder
 Records, analyzes, and visualizes training profiles for providing real-time personalized coaching.\
-Implemented with scripts in the folder 'Recorder/' and the script 'analyseSingleExp.py/'.
+Implemented with scripts in the folder `Recorder/` and the script `analyseSingleExp`.
 ## File Structure
 - /
   - Packages/